-Vanderbilt's first heart transplant was in April 1985; today we perform about 20 transplants each year for adults and children.
-The program's total experience exceeds 500 heart transplants.
+Vanderbilt's first heart transplant was in April 1985; today we perform more than 50 transplants each year for adults and children.
+The program's total experience exceeds 900 heart transplants.

 A heart transplant is a surgical procedure that removes the diseased heart and replaces it with a healthy one from an organ donor.
 In order for a heart to be removed from a donor, two or more doctors must declare the donor brain-dead.